cruzviz/cruzviz-vim/README.md

 3) Make sure the cursor is covering the last character of your Emmet shortcut.
 Then hit `<tab>`, the Tab key.

 Done!
 If you don't like it, Command-z to undo it and try again.

+##ENTERING SPECIAL CHARACTERS

+Vim has a special system for entering special characters.
+It's called "digraph".
+If using the same special characters over and over again and don't want to copy/paste them from elsewhere, look up the digraph (2 keyboard character) command for the mark and use that instead.
+Since everything is UTF-8 now, there's no need to mess around with HTML entities for most of these things.
+(Still need entities for &amp; and &lt; and &gt; though.)

+1) In NORMAL mode, type `:digraphs` and hit `<enter>`.

+2) Page through the screens and find the symbols of interest.
+They will be preceded by a 2-character code and followed by a 3 digit number.
+For example: `'0 ˚  730` is the degree symbol.

+3) Quit out of that screen now that you know the 2-character code you need.

+4) Enter the symbol or special character of interest by typing <ctrl-k> {code 1} {code 2} from INSERT mode.

+Here are my favorites to memorize:

+'0 -> ˚  (degree symbol)
+'9 -> ’ ...
+"6 -> “ ...
+"9 -> ”  (curly quotation marks for nicer looking web documents)
+14 -> ¼ ... and similar for all fractions from halves up to 78 -> ⅞